Francization of Brussels: Socioeconomic development of Flanders

-Wallonia's economic decline and the use of French by recent immigrants did little to help the prestige of French relative to Dutch.
+Wallonia's economic decline and the use of French by recent immigrants lessened the prestige of French relative to Dutch.
 After World War II, the Flemish economy underwent significant growth.
-Flanders developed a prosperous middle class, and the prestige of Dutch saw an increase.
+Flanders developed a prosperous middle class, and Dutch gained prestige.

-Those born into a monolingual Dutch family in Brussels had always had a lower level of education than the average for Brussels.
-By contrast, 30% of the Flemings who had moved to Brussels from elsewhere had a university degree or other post-secondary education, and were highly qualified.
-For example, since 1970 in Belgium as a whole, there have been more students enrolled in Dutch language universities than French ones.
-To be called a Dutch speaker no longer evokes images of lower-class laborers, as it long had.
+Historically, those born into monolingual Dutch-speaking families in Brussels had attained a lower level of education than the city average.
+In contrast, 30% of the Flemish who had moved to Brussels from elsewhere had a university degree or other post-secondary education, and were highly qualified.
+For example, since 1970 in Belgium as a whole, there have been more students enrolled in Dutch-language universities than French ones.
+To be called a Dutch speaker no longer evokes images of lower-class laborers, as it long did.
 Bilingualism is increasingly a prerequisite for well-paying jobs, and what prestige the Dutch language currently has in Brussels is chiefly for economic reasons.
-The economic importance of Dutch in Brussels has little to do with the proportion of Brussels that is Dutch-speaking.
+The economic importance of Dutch in Brussels has little to do with the proportion of Brussels residents that are Dutch-speaking.
 Rather, it is primarily relations between businesses in Brussels and Flemish businesses, or more generally, with Dutch-speaking businesses as a whole that ensure the economic importance of Dutch in Brussels.